 - The

-array_firstfunction traverses each element in the input array[[1],[2],[3]]and calls the Lambda function for each element, using the correspondingyvalue (from[0,1,3]) for evaluation. - In this example, the Lambda function returns
+array_firstfunction traverses the elements in the input array[[1],[2],[3]], calls the lambda function for each element, and evaluates it using the correspondingyvalue from[0,1,3]. - In this example, the lambda function returns

 0,1, and3, corresponding to[1],[2], and[3], respectively. - Therefore,

-array_firstfinds the first element in[[1],[2],[3]]for which the Lambda function returns a value other than0.
-In this case, theyvalue for[2]is1, the first non-zero value.
+array_firstfinds the first element in[[1],[2],[3]]for which the lambda function returns a value other than0.
+In this case, theyvalue for[2]is1, which is the first non-zero value.
 The final return value is[2].

 - The